IhmeGroup/quail/README.md

 ### Additional information
 Additional details on Quail and the discontinuous Galerkin method can be found in the included documentation (`docs/documentation.pdf`).
+Links to video tutorials are provided as well.
 Please submit issues and questions on the github page.